Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 ## Demo GIF

-Below is the quick look of map that lights up according to your hover
+LED light on the map lights up according to your hover on the image

 ![alt-text](Images/lightmap.gif)

-Below is the quick look of turning the lamp on to shed a light to the photoresistor and to light up the cafe
+Turn on the lamp to shed a light to the photoresistor and to light up the cafe

 ![alt-text](Images/turnlight.gif)

-Below is the quick look of drawing latte art and adjusting the brush size using potentiometer
+Drawing latte art and adjusting the brush size using potentiometer

 ![alt-text](Images/draw.gif)

-Below is the quick look of pressing button to activate spinner
+Press the button to activate spinner

 ![alt-text](Images/spinner.gif)